Waterbird20/SWE3028_Team_H/2.Progress/Meeting_1/Progress_Meeting.md

 ![bg width:65% height:62%](./imgs/TSLA.png)

 <!--
-We won't dive deep into analyzing a company's fundamentals, studying financial statements, or tracking various news events.
-Instead, we aim to predict the short-term movement of blue-chip stocks, which is known to be a successful strategy for time frames ranging from a few days to a few months.
-So, our project's focus is on predicting stock prices in the short term, not in real-time, and for a limited number of stocks.
-I think it may be helpful for general users and much easier to predict than before.
+We do not want to dive deep into analyzing a company's fundamentals, studying financial statements, or tracking various news events.
+Instead, we aim to predict the short-term movement of blue-chip stocks.
+It is known to be a common and successful strategy for short time ranging from a few days to a few months.
+So, our project's focus is on predicting stock prices in the short term, but not in real-time, and for a limited number of stocks.
+I think it may be helpful for general users and much easier to predict stock price than before.

+Well, it is still difficult.
+But I beileve our team can make it.
  -->

 ---